Subscribe to our mailing list

 Let us send you tips for travelling through Myanmar and stories from the road …

 Lashio was particularly important during the Second World War as part of the transport route to China – the “Burma Road” – which supplied food and arms to Chiang Kai-Shek’s Kuomintang Army.
-Closing this channel was one of the principal reasons the Japanese decided to invade Burma in 1941.
+Closing this channel was one of the principal reasons the Japanese invaded Burma in 1941.

 More interesting is what lies in wait outside of the town … It is now possible to go on adventures up into the hills that surround Lashio.
 Trekking, mountain biking, and stand-up paddle boarding is all on offer.
 You can meet people from the Ta-ang mountain communities and enjoy picnics looking out over sweeping valleys.
 Free-swimming, water-fall jumping, and treks across paddy fields and along hunting tracks can all be arranged.